elastisys/compliantkubernetes/docs/adr/0044-argocd-managing-its-own-namespace.md

 - An Application Developer may also not be able to deploy standard Kubernetes resources via ArgoCD into `argocd-system` namespaces.
     - This should not count as a negative consequence, because our current security stance is that Application Developers should not be supposed to deploy into the `argocd-system` Namespace at all.
+- Features such as Apps of Apps will not be available in our offering.